Mrian07/Proyeksi/docs/release-notes/4-0-10/README.md

 ---

-# OpenProject 4.0.10
+# ProyeksiApp 4.0.10

-OpenProject 4.0.10 has been released which includes a bug fix for the work package filters.
+ProyeksiApp 4.0.10 has been released which includes a bug fix for the work package filters.

 Due to an error, it was not possible to filter for categories in the work package list.

-This error has been fixed with OpenProject 4.0.10 ([\#19809](https://community.openproject.org/work_packages/19809 "#19809")).
+This error has been fixed with ProyeksiApp 4.0.10 ([\#19809](https://community.openproject.org/work_packages/19809 "#19809")).

 For further information on the release, please refer to the [Changelog